-Although one of the responses received indicated that civil society and media actors are invited annually to participate in the annual audit forum organized by the Office of the Auditor-General in collaboration with development partners, another feedback submitted showed that civic stakeholders are not engaging the audit process as much especially during consideration of audit reports by the Public Accounts Committee.
-The audit process of Cross River State needs to be more inclusive and engaging to allow civil society and media actors participate fully in the process.
+Response134 received indicated that civil society and media actors rarely participate in the audit process of Cross River State.
+While a Civil Society Organization working in the State acknowledged to have participated in previous engagement "audit forum" where the Auditor-General made presentations to and answered questions from the public, it does not appear that such initiative have been effectively sustained to allow for continued involvement of citizens in the audit process of Cross River State.
+Also, civic actors are not involved during consideration of audit reports by the Public Accounts Committee.
+The audit process of Cross River State needs to be more inclusive and engaging to allow civil society and media actors participate effectively in the process.